cgiachalis/storr.tiledb/README.md

 ***What is storr.tiledb?***

-`storr.tiledb` is an R package that extends the storr ecosystem by providing a TileDB-based driver with advanced features, as well as a new `storr`-like class that leverages the advantages of TileDB backend with new features i.e., optional adding notes and expiration time-stamps along with key-namespace pairs.
+`storr.tiledb` is an R package that extends the storr ecosystem by providing a TileDB-based driver.
+Additionally, it includes `storr`-like classes that leverages the advantages of TileDB backend with new features: ability to add notes and expiration time-stamps next to key-namespace pairs and data snapshots support (time-travel).

-> [!NOTE]
+> [!WARNING]
 > The package is in experimental status.
 Currently, the driver is complete and
 > fully functional in that it passes the auto test specification defined by storr
 > package.
 More testing is needed and additional features to be implemented before